saf-dmitry/taskpaper-mode/README.md

 The command `C-c .` (`taskpaper-read-date-insert-timestamp`) prompts for the date & time to insert at point.
 You can enter a date using date & time syntax described below.
 The current interpretation of your input will be displayed live in the minibuffer, right next to your input.
 If you find this distracting, turn the display off with the user option `taskpaper-read-date-display-live`.

-Parallel to the minibuffer prompt, a calendar is popped up (see the user option `taskpaper-read-date-popup-calendar`).
+Parallel to the minibuffer prompt the current interpretation of your input is tracked in the calendar window (see the user option `taskpaper-read-date-popup-calendar`).
 You can control the calendar from the minibuffer using the following commands:

  - `RET`: Choose date at cursor in calendar.